Conducting a convergence and uncertainty analysis

 26.5M | 36.0M

-There's no point going to so much effort if we can't justify it.
+There's no point going to so much effort to calculate all this if we don't actually use it.
 Uncertainties are pointless if they are not given context or application.
-We consider the effort justified through the application of these rigorous uncertainty estimates to three aspects that we deem important:
+We consider the effort justified through the application of the uncertainty estimates to three aspects that we deem important:

-It acts as a window to qualify validation/correlation data as being accurately or inaccurately predicted by CFD
+When combined with experimental uncertainty, the uncertainty estimates act as a window to qualify experimental results as being accurately or inaccurately predicted by CFD